vekatze/neut/book/src/terms.md

 ### Note

-"But what after all is the `&` in `&a`?
-Is it a modal operator?
-The way the type is introduced and used isn't very familiar to me.
-What on earth is it?"
+"But what after all is the `&` in `&a`?" ―Let's give an answer to this question.

-We'll see the answer here.
-To spoil the conclusion, `&a` is the T-necessity modality defined through structural rules.
-The use of `&a` is restricted simply by giving a name different from `meta a`.

 Firstly, observe that the following derivation is admissible in Neut: